RobertoRoos/sawIntuitiveResearchKitWiki/ControllerConnection.md

 * MTU: `3000` (or whatever you set)
 * UDP server IP: `169.254.0.100` (hard coded on firmware)
 * UDP server port: `1394` (hard coded on firmware, picked for no other reason than it's the other name for FireWire)
-* Message `node 4 is not a QLA board` indicates that another FireWire device is connected to the FireWire chain.
+* Message `node 4 is not a QLA board` indicates that another FireWire device is connected to the FireWire chain (i.e. not a dVRK controller).
 In this case, a PC is still connected.
-This can lead to issues so it is recommended to unplug the FireWire chain from the PC.
+This can lead to issues so it is recommended to unplug the computer from FireWire chain.

 ### `ping`